Scalable-Complexity Steered Response Power Mapping based on Low-Rank and Sparse Interpolation: Steered Response Power Mapping

 \subsection{Computational Complexity}

+We define computational complexity as the number of real multiply-accumulate (MAC) operations {required during runtime to compute an SRP map given the FD GCC $\bpsi$.}\footnote{ {The complexity of computing $\bpsi$ using the FFT is in the order of $MK\log_2[2K]$ \cite{cormen2022introduction}, which can be verified to be at least two or three orders of magnitude below the complexity of the matrix-vector product in (\ref{eq:z_computed}) in usual setups, cf. also the parameters in Table \ref{tab:simparameters}.
+As this step is common to all presented approaches, it is therefore neglected in the definition of complexity.} }

-The computation of the conventional SRP map $\mathbf{z}$ in (\ref{eq:z_computed}) requires one matrix-vector product,\footnote{We disregard the complexity of computing the FD GCC $\bpsi$ since this step is common to all presented approaches.} namely $\mathbf{H} \cdot \bpsi$.
-The complexity thereof is determined by the number of (non-zero) elements in $\mathbf{H}$, given by $JP(K-1)$.
-Since the product is complex, but only its real part is required, we assume an additional factor $2$.
-The operation in (\ref{eq:z_computed}) therefore requires \begin{empheq}[box=\fbox]{align} C = 2JP(K-1) \end{empheq} multiplications.
-Both $J$ and $K$ are design parameters and commonly chosen in the order of hundreds or thousands, while $P$ grows quadratically with $M$, making conventional SRP rather complex.
+For a matrix-vector product, the number of MAC operations can be easily verified to be the number of (non-zero) elements of the matrix {\cite{cormen2022introduction, Meyer00}}.
+The computation of the conv. {FD-}SRP map $\mathbf{z}$ in (\ref{eq:z_computed}) requires the real part of one complex matrix-vector product, namely $\mathbf{H} \cdot \bpsi$. {Since $\mathbf{H} \in \mathbb{C}^{J \times P(K-1)}$ has non-zero elements only, the number of complex MAC operations is determined by the product of the matrix dimensions, i.e. $JP(K-1)$.
+As the real part of one complex product is equivalent to two real products, we assume an additional factor $2$.} The operation in (\ref{eq:z_computed}) therefore requires \begin{empheq}[box=\fbox]{align} C = 2JP(K-1) \end{empheq} {MAC operations}.
+Both $J$ and $K$ are design parameters and commonly chosen in the order of hundreds or thousands, while $P$ grows quadratically with $M$, making conv. {FD-}SRP rather complex.
 For an example, consider the parameters in Table \ref{tab:simparameters} chosen for the NF and FF scenario used in Sec. \ref{sec:sim}.